 It's not just during a natural disaster that a call center service comes in handy.
-Call centers are also useful partners following a disaster when you're busy picking up the pieces and returning to normalcy.
+Following any kind of natural disaster, small businesses will have to contend with a lengthy and arduous recovery process, just like the residents of the affected area.
+Call centers are useful partners when you're busy picking up the pieces and returning to normalcy.

 "Should [a small business] be away longer than they imagine, they need to have a plan in place with a call center to be supported by that partner while they're away," Gray said.

-Call centers can be retained to act as short-term customer service staff if you or your employees are unable to work, or you're preoccupied with the recovery efforts underway in your area.
-For particularly large disasters where an area is thrown into disarray for a long period of time, small businesses can rest assured that a call center partner is continuously delivering customer service to anyone who calls in.
+You can retain a call center to act as short-term customer service staff if you or your employees are unable to work, or if you're preoccupied with the recovery efforts underway in your area.
+For particularly large disasters where an area is thrown into disarray for a long time, small businesses can rest assured that their call center partners are continuously delivering customer service to anyone who calls in.

 "After Hurricane Katrina, for example, people were out of work for months at a time," said John Coulter, director of business development for Five Star Call Centers.
 "We staffed up so that we could handle our clients' customer service while their employees got back on their feet and returned to work."